The Morse theory of \v{C}ech and Delaunay complexes: Introduction

 The burgeoning field of \emph{topological data analysis} was born from the idea that results in algebraic topology can be fruitfully applied to timely challenges in data analysis \cite{Dey1999Computational,Carlsson2009Topology}.
 It rests on the time-tested method of modeling by abstraction, which in this setting means that we interpret the data as a finite sample of a topological space.
 Since we are given the data -- but not the space -- we construct a family of hypothetical spaces and gain insights into the data from general topological properties of these spaces and the relationships between them.

-\paragraph{Results} Assuming the data consists of points in $\Rspace^n$, we have several discrete geometric constructions at our disposal that use the Euclidean distance and a scale parameter, $r$, to convert the data into a filtration of spaces.
+\paragraph{Results} Assuming the data consist of a set of points $X \subseteq \Rspace^n$, we have several discrete geometric constructions at our disposal that use the Euclidean distance and a scale parameter, $r$, to convert the data into a filtration of spaces.
 If the balls of radius~$r$ centered at $p+1$ data points have a non-empty common intersections, then we may add the $p$-simplex they span to the space representation.
-This gives the \emph{\v{C}ech complex} for radius $r$, which is known to have the same homotopy type as the union of balls \cite[Chapter III]{Edelsbrunner2010Computational}.
+This gives the \emph{\v{C}ech complex} for radius $r$, denoted by $\Cech{r}{X}$, which is known to have the same homotopy type as the union of balls, $\Ball{r}{X}$ \cite[Chapter III]{Edelsbrunner2010Computational}.
+The construction of \v{C}ech complexes originates from the definitions of cohomology theories for general topological spaces due to Alexandroff and \v Cech \cite{Alexandroff1927Simpliziale,Cech1933Theorie,Cech1993General}.
+Besides its foundational role in algebraic topology, it was introduced by Carlsson and de Silva \cite{Silva2004Topological} as a core construction in topological data analysis, and has received significant interest in this area as well as in stochastic geometry and topology \cite{Kahle2011Random}.

 Alternatively, we may first intersect each ball with the Voronoi domain of its center and then take the nerve.
-This gives the \emph{alpha} or \emph{Delaunay complex} for radius $r$, which embeds in $\Rspace^n$, is a subcomplex of the \v{C}ech complex, and has the same homotopy type \cite{Edelsbrunner1995Union}.
+This gives the \emph{alpha} or \emph{Delaunay complex} for radius $r$, denoted by $\Del{r}{X}$, which embeds in $\Rspace^n$, is a subcomplex of the \v{C}ech complex, and has the same homotopy type \cite{Edelsbrunner1995Union}.
+The Delaunay complex was first introduced under the name \emph{$\alpha$-shape} as a construction for associating a geometric shape to a finite set of points in the plane \cite{Edelsbrunner1983Shape}.
+It has become a popular method both in computational geometry and topology; see the survey \cite{Edelsbrunner2010Alpha}.
 Not surprisingly, the \v{C}ech complex collapses to the Delaunay complex for the same radius, but this was an open question prior to this paper.
-As a third option, we may collect all simplices in the \v{C}ech complex that belong to the Delaunay triangulation.
-This gives the \emph{Delaunay--\v{C}ech complex} for radius $r$, which in $\Rspace^2$ has been known to collapse to the Delaunay complex for the same radius \cite{Chintakunta2013Distributed}.
-Squeezing it between the \v{C}ech and Delaunay complexes in the collapsing hierarchy, we extend this relation to arbitrary dimensions.
-As a fourth option, we may construct the \emph{Wrap complex}, which is a subcomplex of the Delaunay triangulation \cite{Edelsbrunner2003Surface}.
-Going beyond topological characterizations, it gives a geometric description of the data and has been employed in this capacity within commercial settings.
-We extend the original $3$-dimensional notion to $\Rspace^n$ and introduce a dependence on a radius parameter, with the original definition corresponding to radius $\infty$.
-We then show that the Wrap complex is simple-homotopy equivalent to the other three complexes for the same radius, answering an open question \cite{Edelsbrunner2003Surface} about the relationship between the Wrap complex and Forman's discrete Morse theory \cite{Forman1998Morse}.